BIGJRA/BIGJRA.github.io/reborn.md

 In this hallway, go up and left to enter the room with the New World Door we were previously in.
 If you talk to any of the statues on the left side, you can walk through the wall to reach the Red Statue.
 Return to the previous room.

 This main room is a bit of a huge maze, so here's a screenshot if it helps you navigate it.
+Note that you can get up to two 'extra steps' by talking to the statue from above, in certain situations, so if it seems like it's impossible to reach the next area, try doing that.
 Activate the Purple Statue next.

 <img src="/assets/media/reborn/subseven_path_1.jpg"/>